The Ultimate Guide to Avoid Crowds at National Parks

 Why this works:

-• Parking lots thin out significantly
+• Parking lots thin out significantly in the late afternoon

-• Trails are quieter during golden hour
+• Trails are quieter during golden hour than at almost any other point in the day

-• Evening temperatures are often more comfortable
+• Evening temperatures are far more comfortable, especially in summer

-Weekdays vs Weekends (When It Actually Matters)
+Weekdays vs. Weekends (When It Actually Matters)

 What to know:

-• Shoulder season weekdays are consistently calmer
+• Shoulder season weekdays are consistently much calmer

 The Truth About Off-Peak and Shoulder Seasons